-"Office" means the office of environmental quality
+"Office" means the Office of Environmental Quality Control.

-"Periodic bulletin" or "bulletin" means the document required by section 343-3, HRS, and published by the
+"Periodic bulletin" or "bulletin" means the document required by section 343-3, HRS, and published by the office.

 "Person" includes any individual, partnership, firm, association, trust, estate, private corporation, or other legal entity other than an agency.